Substance Abuse Disorder Treatment in Los Angeles

 Community Programs

-Support groups and awareness initiatives help reduce substance abuse.
+Support groups and awareness initiatives help reduce substance use.

 Screening